WACHS placement opportunities

 Rural Adult Physician Training, Opportunities and Rotations (RAPTOR) One is a 12-month program for WACHS junior doctors (PGY2+) who are interested in physician training.

-The program aims to provide the successful candidate with relevant term rotations at Albany Health Campus and professional development to help prepare them to apply for Basic Physician Training.
+The program aims to provide the successful candidate with relevant term rotations and professional development to help prepare them to apply for Basic Physician Training with the Royal Australasian College of Physicians (RACP).

 - Albany Health Campus